rforbiodatascience/2020_group05/README.md

 # 2020_your_github_user_name

-## Questions/Agenda for 20-04-2020
+## Questions/Agenda for 27-04-2020

-* Are the dataset okay?
-* What we imagine we can do with the data
-* When is the hand-in
+* What is the difference between augment and clean - i.e. which parts should be in augment and which should be in clean?

 ## Description of the data:
 209 observations correspond to blood samples on 192 patients (17 patients have two samples in the dataset)